BrunoSanchez/BrunoSanchez.github.io/README.md

 # About me

->I am an **astronomer** working at Duke University trying to understand our universe and its evolution through the discovery and
->characterization of astrophysical transient events.
+>I am an **astronomer** working at the Centre de Physique des Particules de Marseille, a CNRS laboratory, trying to understand our universe and its evolution through the discovery and characterization of specific astrophysical transient events called Type Ia Supernovae.

-My scientific contributions are mainly in the time domain astronomy field, and include image analysis and Machine Learning, as well as statistical studies with observational data from telescopes around the world.
+My scientific contributions are mainly in the time domain astronomy field, and include difference image analysis and Machine Learning, as well as statistical studies with observational data from telescopes around the world, including the final data release of the Dark Energy Survey Supernova Program [DES-SN5YR](https://ui.adsabs.harvard.edu/abs/2024ApJ...975....5S/abstract).

+## Current Position

+Since 2023 I am a member of the Vera C. Rubin Observatory Alert Production team, specifically working on difference image analysis algorithms, performance characterization, and scientific validation.
+I work everyday developing software, using the LSST Software Stack, writing tests, squashing bugs and improving the system performance.

 ## Research topics